mui/mui-x/docs/data/charts/lines/lines.md

 ### Stacking strategy

-You can use `stackOffset` and `stackOrder` properties to define how series will be staked.
+You can use the `stackOffset` and `stackOrder` properties to define how the series will be stacked.

-By default they are staked in the order you defined them, with positive values stacked on above 0 and negative values stacked below 0.
+By default, they are stacked in the order you defined them, with positive values stacked above 0 and negative values stacked below 0.

 For more information, see [stacking docs](/x/react-charts/stacking/).